williamzebrowskI/assistant-api/README.md

 ### Configuration

-The application can work with or without Elasticsearch.
-By default, Elasticsearch is disabled to avoid potential costs associated with using an Elasticsearch index.
-You can enable or disable Elasticsearch by setting the `ELASTICSEARCH_ENABLED` environment variable in your `.env` file:
+By default, `ELASTICSEARCH_ENABLED` is set to `true`, the application will create and connect to a Elasticsearch instance which is built in a different docker container, and conversation data will  be stored in the Elasticsearch index ("ai-index").
+You can disable Elasticsearch by setting the `ELASTICSEARCH_ENABLED` environment variable in your `.env` file:s

 ```
-ELASTICSEARCH_ENABLED=false # Set to true to enable Elasticsearch
+ELASTICSEARCH_ENABLED=true # Set to true to enable Elasticsearch (false to disable)
 ```

-When `ELASTICSEARCH_ENABLED` is set to `false`, the application will not attempt to connect to Elasticsearch, and conversation data will not be stored in an Elasticsearch index.
-This is useful for development and testing purposes or if you do not want to incur costs for Elasticsearch usage.
+Note: it is also set to true in the `docker-compose.yml` file.

 ## Startup

-### Running with Docker
+### Running with Docker Compose

-1. **Build the Docker Image**:
+1. **Start the Docker Containers**:
     ```bash
-    docker build --no-cache -t assistant-api .
+    docker-compose up
     ```

-2. **Run the Docker Container**:
-    ```bash
-    docker run -p 8002:8002 -p 8001:8001 assistant-api
-    ```

-3. **Accessing the Chat Interface:**
+2. **Accessing the Chat Interface:**
-    Once the server is up and running, a link is provided in the logs directed to the chat widget
+    Once the server is up and running, a link is provided in the logs directed to the chat widget.

 ### Running without Docker